Skip to main content

 Long drives benefit from periodic reminders to stop, stretch, and hydrate.
 Setting a 12 hours and 50 minutes timer as a driving break reminder helps prevent the fatigue and stiffness that build up during extended time behind the wheel.
 Safety experts recommend stopping every 90-120 minutes on long drives.

-12 hours and 50 minutes Focus Blocks for Deep Creative Work
+Home Improvement Projects in 12 hours and 50 minutes

 Frequently Asked Questions

-How do I prevent burnout during a 12 hours and 50 minutes study session?
+How do I stay productive for all of 12 hours and 50 minutes?

 How often should I take breaks during a 12 hours and 50 minutes session?